GabrielAndre2811/GabrielAndre2811/README.md

 <!--título-->
 <div id="user-content-toc">
   <ul align="center">
-    <summary><h1 style="display: inline-block">🎯 Hello Dear Friend</h1></summary>
+    <summary><h1 style="display: inline-block"># 🎯 **Hello, Friend!
+Welcome to My GitHub!**  </h1></summary>
 </div>
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 <!-- Presentation -->
 <p>
+  ### **Gabriel André | Technology Enthusiast**
 Hi 👋, I'm Gabriel!
+Passionate about technology, teaching, and software development, I strive to contribute to challenging projects that positively impact the world.

-A passionate Data Analitics professional and graduated in hardware maintenance.
+--- Graduated in hardware maintenance.

-  - 📚 I’m currently studying Data Analitics and Computer Science at federal technological institute in Brazil
+  - 📚 Currently in the final semester of **Systems Analysis and Development** and the third semester of **Computing Education** at the **Federal Technological Institute of Paraná (UTFPR)**.
      ![UTFPR](https://github.com/Gabis28Andre/Gabis28Andre/assets/143129675/957d8609-1c2d-4c65-8d63-fe3304011b77)

+ ## 🌟 **About Me**
-  - 💞️ I currently work as an educational robotics teacher
+- 💻 **Profession**: Currently, I work as an educational robotics teacher, combining education and technology to inspire new generations.

-  - 🔭 I'm looking for an opportunity to work on a big project.
-My dream is to one day work with a revolutionary and very profitable software.
+- 📊 **Areas of Interest**:
+  - Data Analysis and Visualization
+  - Software Development
+  - Educational Projects with Arduino
+  - Artificial Intelligence and Machine Learning
+- 🔭 **Professional Goal**: To work on innovative projects with global impact and transformative potential.
+- 📍 **Location**: Paraná, Brazil
+- 🌐 **Languages**: Fluent in English and Portuguese.

 </p>

 <!-- Dropdown -->